spacehamster/KingmakerDataminer/README.md

 # Custom Races
 An experimental mod to add custom races to Pathfinder: Kingmaker.
+It is currently unstable and upgrades may break saves.